🇲🇪 Montenegro · CBCG · Digital Assets Act 2021

 Montenegro's Digital Assets Act and CBCG Framework

-Montenegro adopted the Law on Digital Assets in 2021, making it one of the first Western Balkans jurisdictions to create a comprehensive, dedicated crypto regulatory framework.
-The law was developed with reference to Serbian legislation and the European regulatory landscape, establishing clear licensing requirements for digital asset issuers and service providers under CBCG oversight.
+Montenegro adopted the Law on Digital Assets in 2021, making it one of the first Western Balkans jurisdictions to create a complete, dedicated crypto regulatory framework.
+The law was developed with reference to Serbian legislation and the European regulatory environment, establishing clear licensing requirements for digital asset issuers and service providers under CBCG oversight.

 A distinctive feature of Montenegro's offering is its euro-denominated economy.
 Montenegro uses the euro as its official currency despite not being an EU member — a legacy of the 2002 unilateral euroisation that followed independence.
 This means crypto businesses operating from Montenegro benefit from EUR-denominated banking, simplified FX management, and straightforward fee structures without currency conversion complexity.